Banque Transatlantique: The 1990s: Crisis and Recovery

 The early 1990s turned out to be a difficult decade for banks.
 Banque Transatlantique responded by placing more emphasis on its role as the bank for individuals living abroad by expanding its international scope.
 In 1995 it established its Washington, DC representative office and a new German department.
 Two years later it opened an Australian desk; two years after that it opened a representative office in Sydney, Australia that it later closed.

 In alliance with Credito Italiano, the bank offered a wide range of services and benefits to both businesses and individual clients.
 In addition, the bank further focused on expatriates by promoting its relationship with the Alliance française and supporting a host of cultural activities from seminars to the opening of an International French School in Philadelphia.

 The difficulties the 1990s presented for Banque Transatlantique largely involved issues of wealth management.
 This was one factor behind the bank setting up a trust company on the island of Jersey.
 A severe drop in housing prices caused the bank significant losses in its subsidiary UFICO, which became Transat Finance in 1997.
 Still, profitability in other areas, agreements between the banks and a network of English real estate companies, and the bank's partnership with the agency AICI allowed the bank to stay solvent.

 Switching over to the Euro in 1998-1999 cost the bank an estimated 15.2 million francs.
-The bank worked with its clients to help them through this enormous and unprecedented transition by providing software to prevent credit risks imposed by both the currency switch and the millennium bug as well as by offering new information systems based in euros.
+The bank worked with its clients to help them through this transition by providing software to prevent credit risks imposed by both the currency switch and the millennium bug as well as by offering new information systems based in euros.